anniedotexe/Twitter-Retweet-Bot/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [Pip](https://pypi.org/project/pip/) - a python package manager
+    - Download this [file](https://bootstrap.pypa.io/get-pip.py), open a command prompt and navigate to the folder containing the `get-pip.py` installer, and run `python get-pip.py` to install
+    - Run `pip --version` to check if it has installed correctly
 - [Tweepy](http://docs.tweepy.org/en/latest/index.html) - an easy-to-use python library for accessing Twitter's API
+    - Run `pip install tweepy`

 #### To Host the Bot